anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

   calculated using the IDevID credential of the pledge.

-* TBD RFC Editor: please delete /\* TBD: in this case the binding to the underlying TLS connection is not be necessary. \*/
+* TBD RFC Editor: please delete /\* TBD: in this case the binding to the underlying TLS connection is not necessary. \*/

 * When the RA is not available, as per {{RFC7030}} Section 4.2.3, a 202 return code should be returned by the
   Registrar.
 The pledge in this case would retry a simpleenroll with a PKCS#10 request.
-Note that if the TLS connection is teared down for the waiting time, the PKCS#10 request would need to be rebuilt if it contains the unique identifier (tls_unique) from the underlying TLS connection for the binding.
+Note that if the TLS connection is teared down for the waiting time, the PKCS#10 request needs to be rebuilt if it contains the unique identifier (tls_unique) from the underlying TLS connection for the binding.